Sun Goes Down (Lil Nas X song)

-"Sun Goes Down" (stylized in all caps) is a song by American rapper and singer Lil Nas X. It was released as a single through Columbia on May 21, 2021, as the second single from his first studio album Montero.
+"Sun Goes Down" (stylized in all caps) is a song by American singer and rapper Lil Nas X. It was released as a single through Columbia on May 21, 2021, as the second single from his first studio album Montero.

 In the song, Lil Nas X addresses his younger closeted self, reflecting on his struggles with bullying and coming to terms with his homosexuality growing up.
 In contrast to his past music videos carrying surrealistic and futuristic elements, this one is more grounded in reality to reflect the more contemplative nature of the song.

 Background and release

 On May 3, 2021, Lil Nas X announced that he would perform "Montero (Call Me by Your Name)" and a new song on Saturday Night Live on May 22.
 On May 13, he revealed the song title, release date and cover art of the song on his social media.
 The cover depicts him sitting in the sky in a suit controlling water with his fingers, drawing comparisons to Avatar: The Last Airbender.
 He wrote on Twitter on May 16 that the music video will depict him going back in time to uplift his younger closeted self, and that it is "really special" to him.
 He elaborates that it is his most "vulnerable" song, noting the song's exploration of his troubled upbringing.

 Prior to the song's release, Lil Nas X posted the following message for his younger self on Twitter on February 2, 2021, "Dear 14 year old Montero, I wrote a song with our name in it.
 It's about a guy I met last summer.
 I know we promised to never come out publicly, I know we promised never to be 'that' type of gay person, I know we promised to die with the secret, but this will open doors for many other queer people to simply exist.
 You see this is very scary for me, people will be angry, they will say I'm pushing an agenda.
 But the truth is, I am.
 The agenda to make people stay the fuck out of other people's lives and stop dictating who they should be.
 Sending you love from the future."

 The song was released on May 21, 2021, with a music video premiering on YouTube alongside it.
 Shortly after the song's release, he commented on people's negative reaction to a line about Nicki Minaj.
 He notes that the song was about his life, of which 6 years were "dedicated" to her, addressing his past as a former Barb, a term for someone who is part of the fandom surrounding Minaj.